mceld/duolingo-hifi/README.md

 prototype can be found there.

 This project was developed using FramerJS.
-You can use the [boilerplate](https://github.com/joetheday/framer-boilerplate) to run this app by replacing the contents of the `app/` directory with the contents of this project, and replacing the `images` directory with the one in this project.
+You can use the [boilerplate](https://github.com/joetheday/framer-boilerplate) to run this app by replacing the contents of the `app` directory with the contents of this project, and replacing the `images` directory with the one in this project.
 The documentation for running the Framer boilerplate with `npm` and `gulp` can be found below and the documentation for each framer module can be found under `modules/documentation.md`

 # framer-boilerplate
-A boilerplate FramerJS project that uses Gulp for live reload and CoffeScript transpilation<sup>1</sup> + Browserify to include modules.
+A boilerplate FramerJS project that uses Gulp for live reload and CoffeScript transpilation + Browserify to include modules.

 This project uses the boiler plate from [joetheday/framer-boilerplate](https://github.com/joetheday/framer-boilerplate)